 - 3/4 cup chopped walnuts, almonds, or pecans (untoasted)

-- 1/2 cup almond meal*
+- 1/2 cup almond flour or almond meal*

 - 1/2 teaspoon ground cinnamon

 - 1/3 cup extra virgin olive oil or melted coconut oil

 - 1/3 cup honey or pure maple syrup